microsoft/fluentui/packages/react-text/MIGRATION.md

 ### atMention [DEPRECATED]

 This property was deprecated.
-Below is a simple example on how to achieve the same result:
+Below are examples on how to achieve the same results:

 #### atMention / atMention={true}